chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] CI-inspired command option: `legohdl install -requirements` -> will read the 'derives' list and install each one (is set up for recursion)
 - [x] fixes show versions when block exists in market but not in cache
 - [x] move unique tag id to end like 'v1.0.0-legohdl' (currently is 'legohdl-v1.0.0')
 - [o] stop using version.log file for cache projects